-Born in Poland — and nobody ever has choice on the time and place to be born — you cannot change your citizenship, unless the President allows it.
+Born in Poland — and nobody ever has choice on the time and place to be born — you cannot change your citizenship, unless the President grants permission.
 There is Polish law to say that.

 The President's decision is sovereign and there is no right of appeal.

 You have to write a letter and enclose numerous documents, even an autobiographical note by hand.
-The Polish constitution says you remain a citizen unless you renounce, but the procedure is legally defined as requiring the permission.
-If the President does not agree, you “do not” renounce.
+The Polish constitution says you remain a Polish citizen unless you renounce, but the legally defined renouncement procedure requires the permission.
+The Polish maybe have become even world famous, for their legal absurdities.

 European Union should require that all member countries allow citizen freedom of decision on renouncement.

-Abroad, the picture of Poland (that comes mostly from the Polish) is that of heroic resistance against neighbors, vile and ruthless in their line of business.
+Abroad, the picture of Poland (that comes mostly from the Polish) is that of heroic resistance against neighbors, who would be vile and ruthless in their line of business.

 For centuries, Poland was Europe's marching ground — when it was not dismembered and wiped off the map by some combination of Germany, Austria and Russia.
 It battled the Teutonic knights in the Middle Ages, and Hitler's blitzkrieg in September 1939 lives on, in the minds of the elderly and the imaginations of the young,

 I remember Poland primarily for undue influence by Polish services, mostly military.
-I emigrated in year 2004, long enough after the ■→Round Table to tell it did not bring the changes it had promised.
+I emigrated in year 2004, long enough after the ■Round Table to know it had not brought the changes it promised.
 Here is some of my picture of Poland.

 They were seeking extra money and interfered with civilian businesses in a spirit of nonchalance as deep as showing in their emblem to imply a crowned capon for the Polish eagle.

-A report on WSI activity became famous in Poland, and it had the usual motif, of Russian influence.
-Polish operative doyens yet have been always chosen by long ancestry, Polish “z dziada pradziada”, and the “Roll-up” was neither Russian temptation, nor ordnance.
+Macierewicz report on WSI had the usual motif, that the "Roll-up" was some Russian influence.
+Polish operative doyens have yet always been chosen by long ancestry, Polish “z dziada pradziada”, and the “Roll-up” turned out no Russian temptation, or ordnance.

-WSI was a merger of the Communist ■→Internal Military Service and the Polish Army ■→Second Directorate of General Staff.
-These predecessors in activity self-appointed as well, partook in death verdicts and executions on suspected opposition to include women.
-The law did not assign them any such duty.
+WSI was a merger of the Communist ■Internal Military Service and ■Second Directorate of General Staff.
+These predecessors, in activity self-appointed as well, partook in death verdicts and executions on suspected opposition to include women.
+The law did not assign them any such duty or right.
 Women never have been subject to military service in Poland.

 Executed in the Main Directorate of Information